The Mid-Atlantic

 Ryan McCormick

-Among soccer collectors, the 1958 Alifabolaget Pelé is widely exalted—the iconic card of the world’s most popular sport.
-But unlike the 1952 Topps Mickey Mantle or 1986 Fleer Michael Jordan, little has been written, much less disseminated, about the bite-size (1.25” x 1.85”) card that sold for $1.3 million in 2022.
-1 The Alifabolaget Pelé has a rich story that deserves to be told.
+Among soccer cards, the 1958 Alifabolaget Pelé resides at the top of the pyramid—an iconic card from the world’s most popular sport.
+But unlike the 1952 Topps Mickey Mantle or 1986 Fleer Michael Jordan, little is known about the bite-size (1.25” x 1.85”) piece of cardboard that sold for $1.3 million in 2022.[1]
+The Alifabolaget Pelé has a rich story not previously told.

-It’s no accident that a Pelé card stands alone, atop the soccer hobby.
-Pelé is the soccer eminence against whom all past and future soccer stars will be measured.
+Born Edson Arantes do Nascimento, Pelé was the soccer superstar against whom all present and future soccer stars will be measured.
 Chosen by the International Olympic Committee as the greatest athlete of the 20th century, Pelé’s name is synonymous with the sport he revolutionized.

-After scoring five goals in the semifinal and final of the 1958 World Cup at the youthful age of 17, Pelé was declared a national treasure by the Brazilian government to ensure he would remain in Brazil.
+After scoring five goals in the semifinal and final of the 1958 World Cup at age 17, Pelé was declared a national treasure by the Brazilian government to ensure he would remain in Brazil.
 His mere presence could stop wars.
 In 1967, a 48-hour ceasefire was observed during the Nigerian Civil War so that Nigerians could watch his electrifying play on their native soil.
 His achievements and records on the field are too long to list.
-But it was infectious smile and love of the game that made him a cultural icon the world will not forget.
+His infectious smile and passion for the game made him a cultural icon.

-The Alifa Company (Alifabolaget) was the sales and marketing arm of Lindahl’s enterprise.
-Erik and Frithiof Lindahl continued the family business after the patriarch’s passing in 1932.
-Creative marketing remained the Lindahl family’s calling card.
-In 1936, the company produced a 275-card set commemorating the stars of the 1936 Berlin Olympics, including four different cards of African-American track and field legend Jesse Owens.
+The Alifa Company (Alifabolaget) was Lindahl’s sales and marketing arm.
+Erik and Frithiof Lindahl continued the family business after the patriarch’s passing in 1932, and creative marketing remained the Lindahl family’s calling card.
+In 1936, the company produced a 275-card set commemorating the stars of the 1936 Berlin Olympics, including four different cards of track and field legend Jesse Owens.
 Identified as “Alfa Olymp-Skylt” in the PSA registry, the small (1” x 1.75”), black and white cards were included individually in packages of Alfa’s caramel candy (“Alfakolan” or “Alfa Bobbykola”).
 The back of the cards include information on the athlete and the tag line, in Swedish, “Don’t just ask for candy, ask for Alfa.”
 As of July 2023, only 175 of the Olympic cards have been graded by the major grading companies.

 Around the same time period, from 1936-1938, Alifa produced a set of 150 Disney cards that it also packaged with its candy.
 In 1941, Alifa produced a run of 200 film stars entitled “Alfa Filmkolaskylt” that included John Wayne, Ginger Rogers, Fred Astaire, Lucille Ball and others.
 Shortly thereafter, Alifa’s card production ceased as World War II intensified and paper was in short supply.
 Alifa relaunched sports cards in Sweden with the inclusion of soccer cards in packages of its throat lozenges (“Alfa-pastill”).